 One more for the easy list here.
 Persimmons make a strong, large, healthy tree.
 No sprays of any kind are usually needed.
-Birds like to peck at the orange fruit occasionally, but rarely damage a whole crop.
+Birds like to peck at the orange fruit but rarely damage a whole crop.
 Trees have a long life span, and as an added bonus, produce beautiful fall foliage!

 Fuyu: Super sweet flavor and almost pudding-like texture.
 Fuyu is most people’s favorite variety.
 Can be a little sensitive to our coldest winters.

 Izu: Similar quality to Fuyu, but more cold-hardy.
 Ripens in September.